-In early January, the consensus revenue forecast was developed for fiscal 2012.
+Fiscal 2011 ended with a \$460 million surplus due largely to stronger-than-forecast revenue performance.
+In early January, the consensus revenue forecast was adjusted for the remainder of fiscal 2011 and developed for fiscal 2012.
 The consensus tax revenue estimate was \$20.5 billion, representing 3.7% growth over the revised fiscal 2011 revenue estimate and 5.3% baseline growth.
 Stronger-than-forecast monthly revenue growth through January 2011 translated to a higher overall forecast of revenues.
 Increases in both income tax and sales tax revenues have reflected steady economic recovery.
-The consensus forecast assumes that income tax increases by 6% and retail sales tax increases by 3.7% over fiscal 2011.
+The consensus forecast assumes that income tax increases by 6.0% and retail sales tax increases by 3.7% over fiscal 2011.
 Capital gains are projected to increase by 15.5%.
-The governor's proposed budget for fiscal 2012 was introduced on Jan.
-26, 2011.
-The proposal addresses the loss of \$1.9 billion in nonrecurring resources, including the phase out of federal stimulus funds (\$1.5 billion).
-The proposed budget is balanced with projected tax revenue growth, spending reductions, and what we view as limited use of nonrecurring resources.
-The fiscal 2012 proposal includes \$627 million of revenue enhancement measures of which \$385 million (about 1%) of resources is deemed nonrecurring; of this nonrecurring amount, \$200 million is from the budget stabilization fund.
-Despite this use of reserves, the fund is expected to retain a balance of more than \$569 million.
-There are no broad-based revenue measures but rather limited base extensions, increases, or maximization proposals.
-Total spending in the proposed budget is \$30.5 billion or 1.8% below fiscal 2011.
-Spending reductions and reform measures are proposed for many program areas including education and health care.
+The enacted budget assumes tax revenues of \$20.6 billion reflecting the impact of minor new revenue initiatives offset by a two-day sales tax holiday.
+The enacted budget for fiscal 2012 addressed the loss of \$1.9 billion in nonrecurring resources, including the phase out of federal stimulus funds (\$1.5 billion).
+The budget is balanced with projected tax revenue growth, spending reductions, and what we view as limited use of nonrecurring resources.
+Nonrecurring revenues included to balance the budget total \$448 million; of this nonrecurring amount, \$200 million is from the budget stabilization fund.
+Despite this use of reserves, the fund is expected to retain a balance of more than \$897 million (2.8% of total revenues).
+There are no broad-based revenue measures but rather limited base extensions or maximization proposals.
+Total spending and transfers of \$32.4 billion were included in the enacted budget, which is in line with spending in fiscal 2011.
+Spending reductions and reform measures were included for many program areas including education and health care.
 For health care, absent reform and cost control, spending was estimated to be \$1 billion higher.
-Total Medicaid spending is budgeted at \$10.3 billion or what we consider a modest 1% above fiscal 2011.
-Funding for education school aid (K-12) is forecast at about \$4 billion, 3.6% above fiscal 2011.
-While education funding grows, unrestricted local aid decreases by 7.2% to \$834 million.
-To offset this reduction, there are several changes recommended as part of the budget to provide savings or additional resources to local governments.
-These include municipal health insurance reforms, increased road funding, grant opportunities, and expansion of the local property tax base by closing a loophole on a telecommunications equipment exemption, and pension reform for long-term savings.
-State funding for higher education is budgeted to decline to \$823 million, a 1.5% reduction from fiscal 2011.
-Starting in fiscal 2012, public universities will be allowed to retain all tuition payments collected from students from out of state (\$19.6 million of additional revenue).
-The \$70 million in federal stimulus funds available in fiscal 2011 is not restored.
+Total Medicaid spending is budgeted at \$10.3 billion or what we consider a modest 1.5% above fiscal 2011.
+To offset reductions in local aid funding, municipal health insurance reform was approved by the legislature in an effort to control local government costs.
+Pension reform legislation under consideration this year is also expected to provide cost savings.
+State funding for higher education is budgeted to decline to \$924 million, a 1.4% reduction from fiscal 2011.
 The commonwealth's health care reform initiative continues to be funded and the uninsured rate is estimated at 1.9% in 2010.
-Cost containment measures are recommended for this program as well to control overall health care spending.
+Cost-containment measures for this program were also implemented to control overall health care spending.

-The budget includes a proposal to produce five-year revenue and expenditure forecasts to ensure future structural budget balance.
-The budget proposal includes an economic forecasting and analysis unit to allow for more comprehensive planning and future risk assessment.
+The fiscal 2012 budget included a proposal to produce five-year revenue and expenditure forecasts to ensure future structural budget balance.
+This planning model is now in place and will be integrated into the budget process in the future.

-On a scale from '1' (strongest) to '4' (weakest), Standard & Poor's assigned a '1.5' to Massachusetts' budget performance.
+On a scale from '1.0' (strongest) to '4.0' (weakest), Standard & Poor's assigned a '1.5' to Massachusetts' budget performance.